Hours

 how is alimony determined in california

 Alimony, or more accurately called spousal support in California, is divided into two categories: temporary support and permanent support.
 A spousal support award is intended to ensure that the lower earning spouse is able to support themselves both during and after the divorce.
 There are two types of spousal support: "temporary" and "permanent" spousal support.
-Both temporary and permanent spousal support awards are decided by a Judge if the spouses cannot agree on how much spousal support should be paid by the supporting party.
-Most counties in California use an alimony calculator to determine temporary alimony, but the Judge has the...
+Both temporary and permanent spousal support awards are decided by a Judge if the spouses cannot agree on how much spousal support should be paid by the supported party contributed.
+Most counties in California use an alimony calculator to determine temporary alimony, but the Judge has...

 Continue reading